 ‘There is no servant.’
 (Letter UC 32092C r 11)

-The very fact that nn functions as existential negation, a role formerly played by ni, sometimes interpreted by philologists as resulting from a graphic confusion in older sources.
-Such an analysis is prompted by the absence of diachronic perspective o Earlier Egyptian conceived of as a homogeneous block.
-The more recent form nn is indeed the successor of ni as a form dedicated to existential negation, with ni wn and ni wnt intermediary, in accordance with the NEC.
-Its formal relationship the general negation ni prompted several hypotheses, among a process of morphological fusion between ni and a following particle jn.
-According to Loprieno (1995 127), following a suggestion by Osing (1979), this postulated collocation would attest a kind of Jespersen cycle.
+The very fact that nn functions as existential negation, a role formerly played by ni, has sometimes been interpreted by philologists as resulting from a graphic confusion in older sources.
+Such an analysis is prompted by the absence of a diachronic perspective of Earlier Egyptian, instead conceived of as a homogeneous block.
+The more recent form nn is indeed the successor of ni as a form dedicated to existential negation, with ni wn and ni wnt being intermediary, in accordance with the NEC.
+Its formal relationship with the general negation ni prompted several hypotheses, among them a process of morphological fusion between ni and a following particle jn.
+According to Loprieno (1995: 127), following a suggestion by Osing (1979), this postulated collocation would attest a kind of Jespersen cycle.
 However, the attested use of the particle jn does not support this historical reconstruction, neither semantically nor syntactically.
-This particle remains difficult to gloss due to its polyfunctionality, but the crucial point from a historical point of view is that the hypothesized collocation *ni jn is not attested except for very rare occurrences are not likely to represent a source construction for a morphological fusion.
+This particle remains difficult to gloss due to its polyfunctionality, but the crucial point from a historical point of view is that the hypothesized collocation *ni jn is not attested except for very rare occurrences, which are not likely to represent a source construction for a morphological fusion.
 On the contrary, the following proposal is based on a well-attested combination.
-Vergote (1965 359) already suggested the hypothesis advocated here, namely that nn is the result of the fusion of the negative ni with the following existential verb wnn:
+Vergote (1965: 359) already suggested the hypothesis advocated here, namely, that nn is the result of the fusion of the negative ni with the following existential verb wnn:

 (31)